 NOTE: Multiple applications from an organization are allowable.
-In order to diversify the HRSA/MCHB research grant portfolio, an individual cannot serve as the project director (PD) or PI on more than one active HRSA MCH Research Network.
-To foster interdisciplinary collaboration and increase opportunities for mentorship for emerging MCH researchers, a PD/PI on an active HRSA MCH research grant is expected to serve for no more than 10 percent effort as a co-investigator on an existing HRSA MCH research grant.
+In order to diversify the HRSA/MCHB research award portfolio, an individual cannot serve as the project director/principal investigator (PD/PI) on more than one active HRSA MCH Research Network.
+New to this competition, the PD/PI is expected to commit a minimum percent effort of 20 percent on this project to justify their commitments to the project.
+To foster interdisciplinary collaboration and increase opportunities for mentorship for emerging MCH researchers, a PD/PI on an active HRSA MCH research grant is encouraged to commit no more than 10 percent effort as a co-investigator on an existing HRSA MCH research grant.
 HRSA allows one PD/PI to be named on the cover page of the SF-424 R&R application, who will serve as the key point of contact.
 The application can include co-investigators as key personnel on the project.
-It does not apply to being a PI on grants from other agencies.
+This policy does not apply to PD/PIs on grants from other agencies.
 However, if selected for funding, the new recipient will need to verify that percent effort across all federally-funded grants does not exceed 100 percent.